 *Initially we had intended to gain information about the participants' proficiency with technology and the internet by asking about weekly internet usage.
-Unfortunately, all participants answered the same way (8+ hours per week) and we gained little insight from this information.
+Unfortunately, all participants answered the same way (8+ hours per week), and we gained little insight from this information.
 Quantitatively, participant pass/fail rates and average times of completion varied widely (see Tables 3, 4 and 5 below).
 Qualitatively, our team noticed significant differences in comfort level, ease of use, and general proficiency between participants.
-Those qualitative observations coincided with some quantitative data regarding participants who accurately completed more tasks in a shorter average time however due to the lack of quantifiable auxiliary information from key participants, we are unable to draw definitive conclusions from the data gathered.
+Those qualitative observations coincided with some quantitative data regarding participants who accurately completed more tasks in a shorter average time; however, due to the lack of quantifiable auxiliary information from key participants, we are unable to draw definitive conclusions from the data gathered.

 Tasks and Scenarios